South Harrisburg, Pennsylvania

+South Harrisburg (or South Side) is an area of, and neighborhood within, the city of Harrisburg, Pennsylvania in the United States.

+Geography

-South Harrisburg (or South Side) is a neighborhood located in Harrisburg, Pennsylvania.
-Its southern border is Steelton, Pennsylvania; the eastern border is the Capital Area Greenbelt; its northern border Interstate 83; its western border the Susquehanna River.
+The southern border of this Harrisburg neighborhood is Steelton, Pennsylvania; the eastern border is the Capital Area Greenbelt.
+Its northern border is Interstate 83, and its western border is the Susquehanna River.

 South Harrisburg consists of a mix of industrial areas on its outskirts with several housing developments located centrally and eastern, with auto-centric commercial areas in the north.

+Notably, the area contains the city's long contested Harrisburg Incinerator located off of Cameron Street, which introduces environmental justice concerns for nearby residents, many of whom fall into low- and moderate-income (LMI) categories.
+There are, however, large amounts of undeveloped green spaces and access to parks and trails, particularly the Capital Area Greenbelt.

+The historic Harrisburg 19th Street Armory is located within Harrisburg and is listed on the National Register of Historic Places.
 PennDOT's state headquarters building for Driver & Vehicle Services is also located within South Harrisburg along the river.

-Notably, the area also contains the city's long contested Harrisburg Incinerator located off of Cameron Street, which introduces environmental justice concerns for nearby residents, many of whom fall into low- and moderate-income (LMI) categories.
-There are, however, large amounts of undeveloped green spaces and access to parks and trails, particularly the Capital Area Greenbelt.
+In 2023, the City began the design process of overhauling the mixed income neighborhoods within South Harrisburg, Hall Manor and Hoverter Homes.
+The same year, City Council approved a project of $3.4 million in private investment into the neighborhood to construct a new affordable housing apartment complex.